oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 Types described in [Section 3.1](#31-jadn-overview).
-Depictions are provided for overall structure of a JADN schema and for each of three ways that the **Fields** array is used, depending on the base type used in a particular type definition.
+Depictions are provided for overall structure of a JADN schema and for each of three ways that the **Fields** array is used, depending on the core type used in a particular type definition.

 Figure 3-3 illustrates the top-level structure of a native JADN schema document,